Page last updated: 8 March 2026

 How many passengers pass through O’Hare International Airport each year?

-O’Hare International Airport handled over 80 million passengers in 2024, demonstrating strong recovery and growth in the post-pandemic era.
+O’Hare International Airport handles over 80 million passengers annually.

 International vs Domestic Passengers